stacks-network/docs/_org/tokenholders.md

 ## Understanding the timeline for unlocking your tokens

-In October 2018, the Stacks blockchain launched under the Stacks token.
-With the launch, Stacks tokens unlock for accredited token holders under a predetermined unlocking schedule.
+In October 2018, the Stacks blockchain launched under the STX token.
+With the launch, STX tokens unlock for accredited token holders under a predetermined unlocking schedule.
 The events on the unlocking schedule are the same for each token holder, the dates of these events depend on the holders’s purchase date.